LeoStehlik/derogold-ha/README.md

   enableWebSocket: true, // Enables a socket.io websocket server on the rpcBindPort + 1
   webSocketPassword: false, // Set this to a password to use for the privileged socket events.

-  // These are the standard TurtleCoind options
+  // These are the standard Derogoldd options
-  path: './TurtleCoind', // Where can I find TurtleCoind?
+  path: './DeroGoldd', // Where can I find TurtleCoind?
-  dataDir: '~/.TurtleCoin', // Where do you store your blockchain?
+  dataDir: '~/.DeroGold', // Where do you store your blockchain?
   testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value
-  enableBlockExplorer: true, // Enable the block explorer
+  enableBlockExplorer: false, // Enable the block explorer
   loadCheckpoints: false, // If set to a path to a file, will supply that file to the daemon if it exists.
   rpcBindIp: '0.0.0.0', // What IP to bind the RPC server to
-  rpcBindPort: 11898, // What Port to bind the RPC server to
+  rpcBindPort: 6969, // What Port to bind the RPC server to
   p2pBindIp: '0.0.0.0', // What IP to bind the P2P network to
-  p2pBindPort: 11897, // What Port to bind the P2P network to
+  p2pBindPort: 42069, // What Port to bind the P2P network to
   p2pExternalPort: 0, // What External Port to bind the P2P network to for those behind NAT
   allowLocalIp: false, // Add our own IP to the peer list?
   peers: false, // Manually add the peer(s) to the list.
 Allows for a string or an Array of strings.